jackhuang78/SimpleRest/README.md

 A simple [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) service built in Java with [Jetty](http://eclipse.org/jetty/), [Resteasy](http://resteasy.jboss.org/), and [Java Collections](http://docs.oracle.com/javase/8/docs/api/java/util/package-summary.html).

 ## Setup ##
 This project use [Gradle](https://gradle.org/) to manage dependencies and build process.

-To build the project, execute at the root directory:

-    gradle build

-To run the project, execute at the root directory:
+Please install Gradle first.

+Either download the project as a zip file and unzip it, or clone the repository to your machine.
+Navigate to the root directory of the project, then execute

     gradle run

-Then, an HTTP server will be running on localhost:9090.
+Gradle will download all needed dependencies, build the project, then run it.
+An HTTP server will be running on localhost:9090.
+To verify that the server is running, execute

+    > curl -XGET localhost:9090/rest
+    SimpleRestDb

 ## REST API ##